 The school has Parent Education Meetings throughout the school year.
-In addition, the faculty presents "What is a Montessori High School?" to familiarize parents with the different curriculum areas of the classroom.
+In addition, the faculty presents "Back To School Night" to familiarize parents with the different curriculum areas of the classroom.
 The school also recommends parenting courses during the year, on issues concerning parenting adolescents, and invites guest speakers of interest for the families.